 The Employee Retirement Income Security Act (ERISA) regulates employers who offer pension or welfare benefit plans for their employees.
 Title I of ERISA imposes a wide range of fiduciary, disclosure, and reporting requirements on businesses administering pension and welfare benefit plans.

-These provisions preempt many similar state laws.
-Under Title IV, certain employers and plan administrators must fund an insurance system to protect certain kinds of retirement benefits, with premiums paid to the federal government.
+Under Title IV, certain employers and plan administrators (those offering healthcare and retirement benefits) must fund an insurance system to protect certain kinds of retirement benefits (defined benefit and contribution plans), with premiums paid to the federal government.
 You’ll need to be aware of what you’re responsible for paying before offering such benefits to new employees.

-There are also reporting requirements for the continuation of healthcare benefits after employees leave the company, required under COBRA (Comprehensive Omnibus Budget Reconciliation Act of 1985), and preventing the disclosure of sensitive patient health information under HIPAA (Health Insurance Portability and Accountability Act).
+There are also reporting requirements for the continuation of healthcare benefits after employees leave the company under COBRA (Comprehensive Omnibus Budget Reconciliation Act of 1985) and preventing the disclosure of sensitive patient health information under HIPAA (Health Insurance Portability and Accountability Act).

-In short: If you choose to offer benefits, including 401(k), Flexible Spending Accounts (FSA’s), as well as several other qualifying benefits, ERISA’s requirements, may impact how you offer and govern these benefits (which is the case for most voluntarily established retirement and health plans in the private industry).
+If you choose to offer benefits, including 401(k) and flexible spending accounts (FSA), as well as several other qualifying benefits, ERISA’s requirements may impact how you offer and govern these benefits.

-Although the requirement to have Workers’ Compensation insurance comes from the federal government, the enforcement and guidance employers receive is from state labor offices.
-If you work for a private company or a state government, you should contact the workers’ compensation program for the state in which you live or work in each time you hire a new employee.
-If they are located in a state that you haven’t previously employed anyone, let your workers’ compensation provider know, because they will have to register that state under your policy.
+Although the requirement to have workers’ compensation insurance comes from the federal government, the enforcement and guidance employers receive is from state labor offices.
+If you work for a private company or a state government, you should contact the workers’ compensation program for the state in which you live or work each time you hire a new employee.
+If they are located in a state that you haven’t previously employed anyone, let your workers’ compensation provider know because they will have to register that state under your policy.

-- The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) is a compensation program that provides a lump-sum payment of $150,000 and prospective medical benefits to employees (or their survivors) of the Department of Energy and its contractors and subcontractors in the event that they are afflicted with cancer caused by exposure to radiation, or other work-related illnesses.
-This is also covered by the Radiation Exposure Compensation Act (RECA).
+- The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) is a compensation program that provides a lump-sum payment of $150,000 and prospective medical benefits to employees (or their survivors) of the Department of Energy and its contractors and subcontractors in the event they are afflicted with cancer caused by exposure to radiation or other work-related illnesses.

-- The Federal Employees’ Compensation Act (FECA), 5 U.S.C.
-8101 et seq., establishes a comprehensive and exclusive workers’ compensation program that pays compensation for the disability or death of a federal employee resulting from personal injury sustained while in the performance of duty.
+- The Federal Employees’ Compensation Act (FECA) establishes a comprehensive and exclusive workers’ compensation program that pays compensation for the disability or death of a federal employee resulting from personal injury sustained while in the performance of duty.

 - The Black Lung Benefits Act (BLBA) provides monthly cash payments and medical benefits to coal miners totally disabled from pneumoconiosis (“black lung disease”) arising from their employment in the nation’s coal mines.